-The Quality of School Climate and Safety Survey is an online survey that will be administered during the Spring 2022 KSA to students at every tested grade in 2022 and will contribute to accountability in the Quality of School Climate and Safety indicator.
+The Quality of School Climate and Safety Survey is an online survey that will be administered during the Spring 2023 KSA to students at every tested grade and will contribute to accountability in the Quality of School Climate and Safety indicator.

 The survey will be administered prior to the first content area test, during the same sitting, but in a separate test session.
-There are two survey forms, one for grades 3-5 and one for grades 6-High School.
+There are two survey forms, one for grades 3-5 and one for grades 6-High School, both will have 27 questions.
 The survey uses a Likert scale format for answering the questions: